 Select School Programs

 The Enviroscape desktop model is used for a hands-on, interactive presentation that explains stormwater pollution and some simple ways we can help reduce it!
 This presentation can be adapted for a wide range of audiences from preschool to adult.

 What is a wetland and why are they important?
 This hands-on model demonstrates the way wetlands help filter pollutants, prevent flooding, and provide habitat for wildlife and plant species.
 We will discuss local examples of wetlands including natural and human-constructed treatment wetlands.
 Suggested for 2nd grade to adult.

 Students will learn simple ways they can save water every day and why it’s important for springs ecosystems, wildlife, and people!
 Suggested for 1st-3rd grade.

 Explore the water cycle and the importance of clean water to aquatic creatures.
 Follow the path of water from clouds down to streets, to storm drains and through creeks, and ultimately into the aquifer and out of our faucets!
 Suggested for 1st-3rd grade.

-Each year, one school will be selected to host a water-themed Science Night.
-Prior to the event, every class receives an age-appropriate presentation on local water resources and learns about how to prevent personal water pollution.
-During Science Night, students and their families are invited for an evening of free pizza, games, activities, prizes, and other science exhibitors to celebrate the importance of water and science!
+Each year, a school is selected to host a water-themed Science Night.
+Prior to the event, every class receives an age-appropriate presentation on local water resources and pollution prevention.
+During Science Night, students and their families are invited for an evening of ree pizza, games, activities, prizes, and science exhibitors to celebrate the importance of water and science!
 Contact us to inquire: firstname.lastname@example.org.